Baked Acorn Squash

 Ingredient Notes

-Please note that I’ve written this recipe for two (2) servings – that requires just one squash.
+Please note that I’ve written this recipe for two (2) servings, which requires just one squash.
 Simply multiply the recipe for the number that you’d like to serve.

 • Acorn Squash — If you’re wondering how to select the squash, look for acorn squash that feel firm and have a deep green skin.